jezzsantos/saastack/docs/decisions/0080-persistence.md

 - Moving away from data-modeling means (to domain-modeling) developers need to stop thinking about relational databases and data optimization
 - Best tool for the job - chose the appropriate store for the work load. i.e. events stored in an event store. read models in databases, temporary data in caches
-- Testability - developers can work with in-memory databases on local machines, eliminating the need fro emulators, or installing cloud infrastructure components in their machines
+- Testability - developers can work with in-memory databases on local machines, eliminating the need for emulators, or installing cloud infrastructure components in their machines
 - Multi-tenancy - using dependency injection, and dynamic configuration, we can connect to different data sources specific to the subdomain and specific to individual tenants.

 ### (Optional) Consequences